eyo-chen/gofacto/readme.md

 `Insert` method inserts the struct into the database and returns the struct with `ID` field populated with the auto-incremented value.<br>

 ### Overwrite
-Use `Overwrite` to manually set field values
+Use `Overwrite` to set specific fields
 ```go
 order, err := factory.Build(ctx).Overwrite(Order{Amount: 100}).Insert()
 // order.Amount = 100